EzmaMeow/RPGMakerSniplets/README.md

     end```
     is a simple, but poor, example.
 Since some scripts will need to work with others database, overriding the constants in a diffrent file will help incase the file is updated.

-      This is an example window that display a window at the top of the screen for 120 frames.
-It will stack notifcations in a hash where the key is the message and value is the amount of times it was called.
-This will keep the window up as long as there are messages in the queue hash, but also allow the queue to compress same messages by apending x# (where # is the value) when value is greater than 1.